divy-sh/breve/README.md

 ## Features

-- Cross-platform app using Tauri and Vue 3
+- Cross-platform application using Tauri and Vue 3
 - Create, update, and delete conversations
 - Persist conversations locally in SQLite
 - Rust backend for secure, high-performance operations